I stay informed by reading diabetes related newsletters, books and magazines.

 I check the expiration dates on my test strips and medication periodically.

-Do you know when to call a doctor?
-Do you have a sick day plan?
-Know what to do when ill with a cold or the flu before it happens.
+I know what to do when ill with a cold or the flu before it happens.

 I visit my primary care physician every three months or as he/she recommends.